Jets to Brazil

 Jets to Brazil was an American indie rock band from Brooklyn, New York, US.
 They formed in 1997 and were active until 2003.

 History

-Jets to Brazil was founded by Blake Schwarzenbach, the former frontman of Jawbreaker, and Jeremy Chatelain, previously the guitarist and vocalist of Handsome, when Schwarzenbach relocated to New York City after Jawbreaker's disbanding.
-The two began working on four-track recordings aided by drum machines until former Texas Is the Reason drummer Chris Daly joined the band, and they signed to Jade Tree Records.
+After the breakup of his band Jawbreaker, Blake Schwarzenbach relocated to New York City and began recording songs at home, initially intended as a solo project.
+He was eventually joined by former Handsome vocalist Jeremy Chatelain on bass and the duo began working on four-track recordings aided by drum machines.
+Chatelain then proceeded to ask former Texas Is the Reason member Chris Daly to join the band on drums.
 The origin of the band's name came from a suggestion by Daly, after seeing it on a poster in the 1961 film Breakfast at Tiffany's.
+Though tagged by the press as an "emo-core supergroup," the band members, in Schwarzenbach's words, "all but renounced" their respective bands' music when forming Jets to Brazil.